 Trees actually begin to show their true colors in autumn, and here’s why.

 The four primary pigments that produce color within a leaf are: chlorophyll (green); xanthophylls (yellow); carotenoids (orange); and anthocyanins (reds and purples).
 During the warmer growing seasons, leaves produce chlorophyll to help plants create energy from light.
 The green pigment becomes dominant and masks the other pigments.

 Trees must replenish the chlorophyll because sunlight causes it to fade over time.
 As days get shorter and nights become longer, trees prepare for winter and the next growing season by blocking off flow to and from a leaf’s stem.
 This process stops green chlorophyll from being replenished and causes the leaf’s green color to fade.

 The fading green allows a leaf’s true colors to emerge, producing the dazzling array of orange, yellow, red and purple pigments we refer to as fall foliage.

 Fall’s color “parade” varies from region to region and year to year, depending on weather conditions.
 For areas under calm and dry high pressure, cool nights and sunny days can lengthen fall color displays.
 Cold or warm fronts can produce strong winds and heavy rain that cause leaves to fall off trees more rapidly.

 If you’re planning a trip to see fall foliage, first check out the current and near-term weather conditions in your area from NOAA’s National Weather Service.

-Learn more about the pigmentation processes that occur within leaves.
+The United States National Arboretum is a great source of information about the pigmentation processes that occur within leaves.